wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/hardcore.md

 ### [New Blood](https://www.nexusmods.com/newvegas/mods/75666)

 Sweet's take on a lighter alternative to BLEED's damage overhaul.
-It includes bleeding effects on bladed weapon hits that penetrate DT, formula based knockdown effects for blunt weapons and shotguns that penetrate DT, body part damage re-balancing, and a DT/DR/resistance overhaul for creatures.
+It includes bleeding effects on bladed weapon hits that penetrate DT, formula based knockdown effects for blunt weapons and shotguns that penetrate DT, body part damage rebalancing, and a DT/DR/resistance overhaul for creatures.

 #### Installation: